-You’ve seen that sappy film That Thing Called Tadhana where two strangers who met on a plane decided that it’s not creepy to launch a Cordillera trip with someone you just met?
+You’ve seen that sappy film That Thing Called Tadhana where two strangers who met on a plane, then decided that it’s not creepy to launch a Cordillera trip with someone you just met?
 Yeah that movie, well one of the places they went to is BenCab Museum.

-So we went there but I wasn’t as lucky as Angelica P’s character to have a JM de Guzman of my own.
+So we went there but I wasn’t as lucky as Angelica Panganiban’s character to have a JM de Guzman of my own.
 We were given a choice to join one of the staff to walk us through the gallery or to go off on our own.
-It was a chance for some interaction but I went off on my own instead and appreciated the artwork in my own pace.
+It was a chance for some interaction but I explored alone instead and appreciated the artwork in my own pace.

 It is now believed to be a haunted place.
 Locals claim that they could hear strange noises in the middle of the night like the banging of doors or windows, clattering of dishes, or horrifying screams.
 Given this fact, you’d think I would take the opportunity to finally go with my companions?
 Nope.
 I braved roaming its rooms and halls on my own.
 I’d be lying if I tell you I didn’t imagine facing some unknown entity along the way, but I guess it wasn’t enough to deter me.
 I was more fascinated than spooked because the hotel is made eerily beautiful by the decay that it’s suffering.